proycon/lexmatch/README.md

 # Lexmatch

-This is a simple lexicon matching tool that, given a lexicon of words or phrases, identifies all matches in a given target text.
+This is a simple lexicon matching tool that, given a lexicon of words or phrases, identifies all matches in a given target text, returning their exact positions.
 It can be used compute a frequency list for a lexicon, on a target corpus.

-The implementation uses suffix arrays.
-The text must be plain-text UTF-8 and is limited to 2^32 bytes (about 4GB).
-The offsets outputted will be UTF-8 byte positions.
+The implementation uses suffix arrays or hash tables.
+The text must be plain-text UTF-8.
+For the former implementation (default), it is limited to 2^32 bytes (about 4GB).
+For the latter implementation (`--tokens`/`--cjk`), there is no such limit.
+The offsets outputted will be UTF-8 *byte* positions.

 ## Installation